Wyoming State Statutes on Transparency, Accountability and Ethics

 (d) Whenever “county clerk” is used in this chapter, it means the county clerk of the county in which the person resides.

 22-25-108.
-Failure of candidate or committee to file statement.
+Failure of persons to file reports; notice; penalties; reconsideration.

-(b) A candidate who fails to file the statement of contributions required by the seventh day before the election shall have his name printed on a list drafted by the appropriate filing office specified under W.S.
-22-25-107.
-The list shall immediately be posted in the filing office and made available to the public.
+(b) Any person who fails to file a report under W.S.
+22-25-106 within the time required by that section shall have their name printed on a list drafted by the appropriate filing office.
+The filing office shall:

 22-25-110.
 Campaign advertising in communications media.